 Theorem 1.
-The value problem over finite divergent weighted games is a PTIMEcomplete problem.
-Moreover, deciding if a given finite weighted game is divergent is an NL-complete problem.
+The value problem over finite divergent weighted games is PTIME-complete.
+Moreover, deciding if a given finite weighted game is divergent is an NL-complete problem when weights are encoded in unary, and PTIME when they are encoded in binary.